mkskitka/Comp20/StatusReport3.md

 -Once recipes are stored:
   -Implement search algorithm to look for recipes based on a tag -Look into client-side data persistence with local storage for the search bar (keeping track of what the user last searched)
-  -Implement asynchronous content loading on home page feed -Once profile data can be stored:
+  -Implement asynchronous content loading on home page feed (Mary) -Once profile data can be stored:
-  -Allow user to upload a profile picture and bio -Link recipes to the user that posted them and display all user's recipes on their profile page -Look into sending a confirmation email to a user when they log in for the first time and create a profile -Use bootstrap more for page styling
+  -Allow user to upload a profile picture and bio (Julia) -Link recipes to the user that posted them and display all user's recipes on their profile page (Julia) -Look into sending a confirmation email to a user when they log in for the first time and create a profile (Julia) -Use bootstrap more for page styling (Ben and Emily)